Saturdays starting April 4, 2026

 should I take a private lesson?

-Private lessons can be a good option for dancers to explore their development with a coach by their side, paying attention only to them.
-A dancer can have control over what they are taught, ask clarifying questions, dance with a professional, and have focused attention on any aspect of their dancing.
+Private lessons can be a good option for dancers to explore their development with a coach by their side.
+A dancer can have control over what they are taught, ask clarifying questions, dance with a professional, and have focused attention.

 what is the recommended path to become a good salsa dancer?

-Participate in regular group sessions, explore dancing as both the Lead and the Follow, take a few private lessons, attend social dances and live music events as often as possible – and if there is a Salsa Congress?
-Do it!
+Participate in regular group lessons, explore dancing as both the Lead and the Follow, take some private lessons, attend social dances and live music events as often as possible – and if there is a Salsa Congress?
+Jump in and do it – these fabulous events are held all over the United States and world-wide, and usually feature a packed weekend of lessons, social dancing, and performances!

 what to wear